-Peggy Calhoun, ACFRESenior Partner
+Peggy Calhoun, ACFRESenior Consultant, Principal

 Ms. Calhoun helped found two Florida AFP chapters, and served as President of the Broward Chapter of AFP.

-Peggy Calhoun is a Senior Consultant with Jerold Panas, Linzy & Partners.
+Peggy Calhoun is a Senior Consultant, Principal with Jerold Panas, Linzy & Partners.
 She enjoys over 35 years as a full time fundraising professional.
 Formerly, she was President of Miller, Calhoun and Company, a firm credited with having been involved in over $1 Billion raised for over 300 charities.
 Clients include health organizations, social service agencies, environmental groups, educational institutions, and religious organizations.

 Before entering the consulting world, her experience includes raising $3.7 million in nine months for an art museum, overseeing a $60 million national campaign for the Diabetes Research Institute Foundation at the University of Miami-School of Medicine.
 In addition to ,concluding a capital campaign for The Salvation Army in Fort Lauderdale, Peggy simultaneously increased the endowment from $3 million to $55 million.
 As a development officer, Ms. Calhoun has also raised annual, capital and endowment funds for the Boy Scouts of America, YMCA and United Way.